-In the first year, this project is expected to: provide clean water for up to 1,200 families, support the production of up to 30,000kg of groundnuts and employ up to 50 women and youth.
+Rainmaker South Sudan has already drilled a well at the project site in Tonj, and is currently implementing the solar-powered water system that will provide water for year-round irrigation agriculture.
+This year, this project is expected to: provide clean water for 3,000 people, support the production of up to 30,000kg of groundnuts and employ up to 50 women and youth.

 Visit our Affiliate Communities page to learn more about how it works and connect directly with Rainmaker.